max-sixty/pytest-accept/README.md

 # pytest-accept

-pytest-accept writes doctests' outputs from running them.
+pytest-accept writes doctests' outputs by observing the output they generate.

 It's designed for a couple of use cases: